Pro-Force — reviews, conditions, salary 2026

 | Companies House | 05580634 |

-Use the official website to apply.
-Do not apply through intermediaries — it is either fraud or an unnecessary extra cost.
+Apply through the state migration service of your country.
+Do not apply through private intermediaries — it is either fraud or an unnecessary extra cost.

 Pro-Force vs other operatorsQuick comparison to help you choose

 If you are from Uzbekistan or Kyrgyzstan — Pro-Force and HOPS are your main options.
-Pro-Force is smaller but offers a portal in Uzbek and Kyrgyz.
+Pro-Force is smaller, and selection goes through the state services of your country.
 HOPS is larger and has a Russian portal.
 Apply to both — it is free.

 Frequently asked questions